-Hailed by Musical America for the depth and sincerity of his musicality, the Singaporean conductor Kahchun Wong came to international attention as winner of the Mahler Competition in May 2016, following in the footsteps of Gustavo Dudamel, who immediately appointed him as a Conducting Fellow with the Los Angeles Philharmonic for the 2016/2017 season.
+Praised by Musical America for the “depth and sincerity of his musicality”, the Singaporean conductor Kahchun Wong first came to international attention as the winner of the 5th Gustav Mahler Conducting Competition in 2016, following in the footsteps of Gustavo Dudamel, who immediately invited him to the Los Angeles Philharmonic as a Conducting Fellow for the 2016/2017 season.

 Kahchun was born to Chinese parents and raised in Singapore, one of the youngest but most ethnically diverse populations in Southeast Asia.
 Having also spent considerable time studying in Germany and training in the United States of America, this vibrant exposure to a rich and contrasting cultural diversity has transcended the boundaries of nationalism, making him a citizen of the world and empowering him with a unique perspective to embrace Eastern and Western cultures together onto a larger vision of the global community.

 Kahchun has been invited by the New York Philharmonic to lead its Lunar New Year Gala in February 2019, being only the second conductor in this annual tradition after the eminent Chinese conductor Long Yu.

 In the 2018/2019 season, other highlights include his debuts with the Royal Liverpool Philharmonic, German Radio Philharmonic Orchestra, Moscow State Symphony, Hamburger Symphoniker and the Tonkünstler-Orchester.
 In Japan, he will lead concerts with the Yomiuri Nippon Symphony, Kyoto Symphony, Nagoya Philharmonic and Tokyo Kosei Wind Orchestra.